-The main way to use JTAG with a Rocket Chip based system is to instantiate the Debug Transfer Module (DTM) and configure it to use a JTAG interface (by default the DTM is setup to use the DMI interface mentioned above).
+The main way to use JTAG with a Rocket Chip based system is to instantiate the Debug Transfer Module (DTM) and configure it to use a JTAG interface.
+The default Chipyard designs instantiate the DTM and configure it to use JTAG.
+You may attach OpenOCD and GDB to any of the default JTAG-enabled designs.